ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 Registration:

-: the process of submitting a claim to a transparency service, storing it in the ledger and producing the Receipt returned to the submitter.
+: the process of submitting a claim to a transparency service, applying its registration policy, storing it in the ledger and producing the Receipt returned to the submitter.

 Transparent Claim: